Updated on September 18, 2023

 SPH

-Sphere, sometimes abbreviated as SPH, indicates the lens power needed to correct nearsightedness, farsightedness, or both.
-The number indicated by this abbreviation refers to the lens power you’ll need to correct these flaws in vision.
+Sphere, or SPH, is an indicator of the lens strength required to correct nearsightedness, farsightedness, or both.
+This numerical abbreviation represents the lens power you need to address these vision impairments.

 How to tell eyeglass prescription